build-on-aws/bedrock-agent-txt2sql/README.md

 ![Lambda role name 2](Streamlit_App/images/lambda_config1.png)

--Update the memory to 1024 BM, and Timeout to 1 minute.
+- Update the memory to 1024 MB, and Timeout to 1 minute.
 Scroll to the bottom, and save the changes.

 ![Lambda role name 2](Streamlit_App/images/lambda_config2.png)